Uvic-SENG321Spring2024/team8-developer/work-in-progress/Iteratation2 Brainstorm.md

-# Record of Ideas for Models
+# Iteration 2 Brainstorm

-Iteration 2 for section 5/6
+Sections 5, 6, and 8

 Date: Started February 12, 2024 (in class) and continued throughout week